flipperdevices/flipper-github-runner-docker-qa/README.md

 ## Device Management

-### Automatic Device Detection

-The system automatically detects and maps Flipper Zero and ST-Link devices using:

-1. **udev Rules**: Created during installation to provide consistent device paths
-2. **pyudev**: Used to programmatically discover devices by serial IDs
-3. **Symlinks**: Device symlinks like `/dev/ttyACM1xx` and `/dev/ttyACM2xx` are created

 ### Serial Output Monitoring

 The `serial_monitor.py` script captures and logs all serial output from the Flipper Zero device during operation.
 Features include: